UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 # Purchasing in Myriad

 !!!
-To manage our ongoing data centre upgrades and capacity planning, we will be unable to accept new purchase requests until February 2026."
+"To manage our ongoing data centre upgrades and capacity planning, we will be unable to accept new purchase requests until February 2026."

     Please contact rc-support@ucl.ac.uk for prices and let us know your timescales.